steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-Add OrthographicTrackballControls.
+Add enable property to StopWatch so that console messages may be suppressed.

 #### Short Term
-    Turn off StopWatch so that console error messages are visible.

-    Viewer
-        How can the View dynamically switch between Perspective and Orthographic cameras? camera setter does call this.initializeInputControls.
+    CameraControls
+        InitializeControls happens before ComposerController.initialize.
+            The default Viewer camera (Perspective) is used to initialize the CameraControls rather than the project (DepthBuffer) camera.

+        Viewers/Viewer.ts <-> Viewers/CameraControls.ts
+            Find all the paths that modify the camera of a Viewer.
+                Viewer.setCameraToStandardView
+                Viewer.camera =
+            Can synchronizeCameraSettings be called from CameraControls (to eliminate circular dependency)?

+        Update the CameraControls to hide the Perspective properties.
+            Field of View

+    Circular Dependencies
+        Viewers/MeshViewer.ts <-> Viewers/MeshViewerControls.ts
+        Viewers/ModelViewer.ts <-> Viewers/ModelViewerControls.ts

     OrthographicTrackballControls
         Use Parametric test model.